ava-labs/avalanchego/README.md

 docker image ls
 ```

 The image should be tagged as `avaplatform/avalanchego:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Avalanche source it was built from.
-To run the avalanche node, run:
+To run the Avalanche node, run:

 ```sh
 docker run -ti -p 9650:9650 -p 9651:9651 avaplatform/avalanchego:xxxxxxxx /avalanchego/build/avalanchego